 \subsection{Frequency perspective}

-Since the maximum eigenvalue of the loss Hessian can indicate the linear stability of the training, it is often used as a measure for flatness/sharpness, that is, a larger maximum eigenvalue indicates a sharper loss landscape.
-As shown by the linear stability analysis, once the maximum eigenvalue is larger than $2/\eta$, the training would oscillate and diverge along the first eigen direction.
-Meanwhile, as the parameter moves away from the minimum point along the first eigen direction, the loss spike is mainly due to the large low-frequency difference as shown in Fig. \ref{pic:errorbar}.
-Therefore, the deviation in the first eigen direction of the loss Hessian mainly leads to the deviation of low-frequency components.
+The maximum eigenvalue of the loss Hessian can indicate the linear stability of the training process, and is often used as a measure for flatness/sharpness of the loss landscape, where a larger maximum eigenvalue indicates a sharper landscape.
+As shown by linear stability analysis, once the maximum eigenvalue exceeds $2/\eta$ ($\eta$ is the learning rate), the training would oscillate and diverge along the first eigendirection.
+Meanwhile, as the parameters move away from the minimum point along this first eigendirection, the loss spike arises mainly due to the large low-frequency difference, as shown in Fig. \ref{pic:errorbar}.
+Therefore, the deviation in the first eigendirection of the loss Hessian primarily leads to the deviation of low-frequency components.

 In order to examine the above analysis, we first obtain the model parameter $\vtheta_{\rm train}$ with poor generalization by training the model initialized in the linear regime \citep{luo2021phase}, and then further train the model parameter $\vtheta_{\rm train}$ on the test dataset with a small learning rate to obtain the model parameter $\vtheta_{\rm test}$.